SoftUni-Internal/interactive-content/EN/03-Asynchronous-Programming/01-Asynchronous-Programming.md

 [video src="https://videos.softuni.org/hls/Javascript/Javascript-Applications/04.JS-Applications-Asynchronous-Programming/EN/Asynchronous-Programming-7-Asynchronous-Programming-Example-,1080p,720p,480p,360p,240p,.mp4/urlset/master.m3u8" poster="" /]

-The easiest way to understand synchronous and asynchronous programming is to imagine a company that has a store and a website.
+The easiest way to understand synchronous and asynchronous programming is to imagine a company that has a physical store and a website.

-- In the store, people have to **wait in a queue** to buy something: synchronous programming
+- In the physical store, people have to **wait in queue** to buy something: synchronous programming

 - On the website, however, hundreds of people can buy items **independently of each other**: asynchronous programming